NuGet packages in the package registry

 5. Select Add Source.

 After you configure the debugger, you can debug your application as usual.
-The debugger automatically downloads the symbol PDB files from the package registry as long as they’re available.
+The debugger automatically downloads the symbol PDB files from the package registry if they’re available.

 • Symbolchecksum header: The SHA-256 checksum of the symbol file.